 - BB.
 Vegetation.
 An analysis of the existing vegetation on the site establishing a baseline for revegetation upon temporary or final reclamation or abandonment of the operation. - CC.
 Vehicle Tracking Control Practices.
 Vehicle tracking control practices must be used to control potential sediment discharges from operational roads, well pads, and other unpaved surfaces.
 Practices could include road and pad design and maintenance to minimize rutting and tracking, controlling site access, street sweeping or scraping, tracking pads, wash racks, education, or other sediment controls.
 Traction chains from heavy equipment shall be removed before entering a County road. - DD.
 Water Quality.
 A water quality control plan that establishes that all operations shall use most effective performance techniques and best management practices to minimize impacts to water quality, including plans for water quality testing, prevention of illicit or inadvertent discharges, and containment of pollutants as required by state and federal agencies. - EE.
 Weed Control.
-Oil and gas operations must comply with COGCC rules concerning weed control, which recommend Applicants consult with Boulder County concerning weed control measures.
-The Applicant is responsible for ongoing weed control at all locations disturbed by oil and gas operations, pipelines, and along access roads during construction and operation, until abandonment and final reclamation is completed per County or other applicable agency regulations.
-The appropriate weed control methods and species to be controlled must be determined through review and recommendation by the County Weed Coordinator by reference to the Boulder County Noxious Weed Management Plan and, where appropriate, in coordination with the requirements of the surface owner. - FF.
-Well Abandonment.
-The Applicant must comply with any COGCC rules regarding well abandonment.
-Upon plugging and abandonment of a well, the Applicant must provide the County with surveyed coordinates of the abandoned well.
+Oil and gas operations must keep wells and surface production facilities free of weeds.
+The Applicant is also responsible for ongoing weed control along access roads during construction and operation, until abandonment and final reclamation is completed per County or other applicable agency regulations.
+For access roads, the appropriate weed control methods and species to be controlled must be determined through review and recommendation by the County Weed Coordinator by reference to the Boulder County Noxious Weed Management Plan and, where appropriate, in coordination with the requirements of the surface owner. - FF.
+Well Abandonment or Decommissioning.
+The Applicant must comply with any COGCC rules regarding well abandonment, decommission, or reclamation.
+Upon plugging and reclaiming a well, the Applicant must provide the County with surveyed coordinates of the decommissioned or reclaimed well.
 Unless otherwise requested by the surface owner, the Applicant must leave onsite a permanent physical marker of the well location.